Going to production

 - Dev-only providers and devtools routes are gated appropriately.

 For durable workflows, verify each provider's failure semantics before relying on it in production: outbox adapters should preserve attempts, retry timing, leases, and dead-letter state, and job providers should document which retry behavior they own.
 In-memory providers are for tests, local development, or single-process apps; they are not a substitute for queues, workers, or durable outbox drains.
+Mail providers intentionally fail fast because sends are not idempotent; retry mail through jobs or outbox rows that own idempotency.
+Redis Pub/Sub event delivery is best-effort and cross-process, but it does not persist, replay, acknowledge, retry, or dead-letter event messages.
+S3-compatible storage delegates bounded transient retries to the AWS SDK when the provider creates the client; injected clients keep their own retry configuration.

-Runtime entrypoints
+Runtime recipes

 Do not start polling loops, queue consumers, or interval drains from provider